tomjaguarpaw/haskell-opaleye/README.md

 the version 0 modules were very cluttered with deprecated names.
 They have been cleaned and tidied.

+### Tables have type parameters for writing and reading

+Tables now have two type parameters.
+One indicates how to use it for writing, the other for reading.

 ### `Nullable` is no longer a synonym for `Maybe`

 `Nullable` is now a new type independent of `Maybe`.  `runQuery` still converts it to `Maybe` but Opaleye-side code should use `Nullable` instead of `Maybe`.

+### `ShowConstant` doesn't exist

+The `ShowConstant` typeclass for lifting Haskell values into Opaleye does not exist anymore.
+Instead there is a `PGTypes` module with individual functions for lifting values.
+If after due consideration it seems like the typeclass was needed after all it can be added back in.

 ## Internal changes